A new construction of lens spaces: Some quotient spaces of odd dimensional spheres and lens spaces

 Let $p>0, q_1,\ldots, q_n$ be integers such that $p$ and $q_i$ are relatively prime for all $i=1,\ldots, n$.
 The {\em $(2n+1)$-dimensional lens space} $L(p;q_1,\ldots, q_n)$ is the orbit space $S^{2n+1}/\mathbb Z_p$ where $\mathbb Z_p$ action on $S^{2n+1}$ is defined by

-where $S^{2n+1}=\{(z_1,\ldots, z_{n+1})\in \mathbb C^{n+1}\mid |z_1|^2+\cdots + |z_{n+1}|^2=1\}$.
+where $S^{2n+1}=\big\{(z_1,\ldots, z_{n+1})\in \mathbb C^{n+1} ~~\big|~~ |z_1|^2+\cdots + |z_{n+1}|^2=1 \big\}$.

-There is an alternative description of a $3$-dimensional lens space $L(p; q)$ as the result of gluing two solid tori via an appropriate homeomophism of their boundaries, see \cite{OR}.
-Moreover it is shown in (\cite{Br2}) that $L(p; q)$ is homeomorphic to $L(p; r)$ if and only if $r \equiv \pm q$ (\rm{mod} $p$) or $qr \equiv \pm 1$ (mod $p$).
-In this section we give another description of $(2n+1)$-dimensional lens space $L(p;q_1,\ldots, q_n)$, and find some sufficient condition for two $(2n+1)$-dimensional lens spaces to be diffeomorphic using toric topologial techniques.
+There is an alternative description of a $3$-dimensional lens space $L(p; q)$ as the result of gluing two solid tori via an appropriate homeomorphism of their boundaries, see \cite{OR}.
+Moreover it is shown in (\cite{Br2}) that $L(p; q)$ is homeomorphic to $L(p; r)$ if and only if